 - Contact 911 immediately and seek assistance and medical treatment for all involved.

 - Insofar as you are safely able to do so, identify the other parties involved and exchange information.
 Take as many photographs of the scene as possible.
 Take photographs from various angles.
-Photograph the waterway, surrounding area, debris, license and damage.
+Photograph the surrounding area, debris, license and damage.

 - Do not speak with an insurance company or provide any written statement to an insurance company without first talking to Rich & Gutta, PLLC.